erdanielli/spring-boot-graceful-shutdown/README.md

 # Spring Boot graceful shutdown support
-Provides graceful shutdown support for Spring Boot.
-The implementation is based on comments from [issue #4657](https://github.com/spring-projects/spring-boot/issues/4657).
+A feature still missing (since ever), this "draft" implementation is based on comments from [issue #4657](https://github.com/spring-projects/spring-boot/issues/4657).
+Until the "official" solution arrives, feel free to test-drive and contribute.
-I hope the Spring Boot team will come to an "official" solution soon, but until then this project might do the job.

 ### What is graceful shutdown?
 Is a way to don't upset your clients when you need to update your cluster.
 When the shutdown signal comes, you expect